 At this pink candy-striped soda fountain with shady terrace seating overlooking the Strip, sink your sweet tooth into frozen hot...

 3570 Las Vegas Blvd S · interesting places nearby

-pite recent upgrades that have lent the once-gaudy Palace a more sophisticated air, some of the resort's original features from the swinging '60s have survived.
-Out front are the classic fountains – the same ones daredevil Evil Knievel made famous when he jumped them on a motorcycle on December 31 1967.
-(The stuntman ended up with a shattered pelvis and a fractured skull.
-More than two decades later, his son Robby repeated the attempt – more successfully.)
-Nearby, look for a four-ton Brahma shrine and the inviting outdoor patio where tourists dig into frozen hot chocolate at Serendipity 3 .
+Despite recent upgrades that have lent the once-gaudy Palace a more sophisticated air, some of the resort's original features from the swinging '60s have survived.
+Out front are the same spritzing fountains that daredevil Evil Knievel made famous when he jumped them on a motorcycle on December 31, 1967 (and ended up with a shattered pelvis and a fractured skull.
+More than two decades later, his son Robby repeated the attempt – more successfully).

-The likes of Celine Dion, Rod Stewart and Jerry Seinfeld take the stage at the Colosseum , a 4000-seat showroom modeled after its Roman namesake and custom-built for lavish theatrical spectacles.
-Nearby, fashionistas saunter inside the Forum Shops and kids love the animatronic Fall of Atlantis & Festival Fountain show .
-In the fabulous Garden of the Gods Pool Oasis , goddesses proffer frozen grapes in summer and topless sunbathing pulls crowds into the Venus Pool Club.
+The likes of Celine Dion, Shania Twain and Elton John perform at the Colosseum , a gigantic showroom modeled after its Roman namesake and custom-built for lavish theatrical spectacles.
+Nearby, fashionistas saunter around inside the Forum Shops .
+In the hotel's fabulous Garden of the Gods Pool Oasis , goddesses proffer frozen grapes in summer; Roman-eqsue statuary surrounds the circular Temple Pool; and topless sunbathing happens at Venus Pool Club.